 The Centers for Medicare and Medicaid Services (CMS) announced the official discontinuation of FLR in the 2019 final rule, citing undue administrative burden and negligible effect to quality of care as reasons for the cut.
 CMS allowed providers one year to phase out all FLR billing procedures and policies.
 So while rehab therapists could report functional limitations to Medicare during 2019, they were absolutely not required to do so.

 What was FLR?

 FLR was a program that required eligible professionals to document each Medicare patient’s primary functional limitation—and the severity of the limitation—along with the patient’s goal for therapy.
 Providers submitted this data using G-codes, corresponding severity modifiers, and therapy modifiers.
-They were required to report functional limitations at a patient’s initial evaluation or re-evaluation (if applicable), at minimum every ten visits (in the form of a progress note), and at discharge.
+They were required to report functional limitations at a patient’s initial evaluation or re-evaluation (if applicable), at a minimum of every ten visits (in the form of a progress note), and at discharge.
 Those who failed to complete FLR did not receive any reimbursement for their services.

 Please note that FLR was completely separate from PQRS—another defunct Medicare reporting initiative—even though both involved submitting quality data codes.